Francesca Posted on February 26 2018

 Breathing is the ultimate tool to reconnect yourself to the present and make conscious and meaningful decisions.
 Just then, you can take the right actions to achieve what you want in the short and long run.

-Giving your best doesn't mean burning yourself.
+Giving your best doesn't mean burning yourself out.

 The Good Stress: